Peter Fonda as Larry Rayder, wannabe NASCAR driver and small-time robber

 - Tortoise plastic-framed aviator sunglasses with amber gradient lenses

-- Tan leather fingerless driving gloves with cream cotton crocheted top side
+- Tan leather fingerless driving gloves with cream open-knit cotton bodies

 - Gold cluster ring, worn on left ring finger